Search programs

 Contact schools directly and speak to a financial aid counselor about tuition, fees, and financial aid for the most accurate answer.

-Costs vary from school to school, but undergraduate tuition at public universities is $12,394 on average.
-In contrast, private universities charge, on average, $37,095.
+Costs vary from school to school, but the average undergraduate tuition at public universities is $7,998 per year.
+In contrast, private universities charge, on average, $34,923.
+Also, most schools will charge students additional fees beyond tuition for things like virtual classroom technology, library resources, labs, and more.

 How long does it take to earn an online bachelor’s in economics degree?